 If It’s Automatic, Why Register with CIPO?

-But if copyright in Canada automatically protects your work once it is created, what is the reason behind why so many businesses choose the registration process for copyright in Canada every year?
+But if Copyright in Canada automatically safeguards your creation once it is made, what is the logic behind the fact that so many companies register for copyright in Canada each year?

-When you fill in the copyright application and register your copyright with the Canadian Intellectual Property Office (CIPO), a copyright certificate will be provided.
-Under Canadian law, the copyright registration certificate provides legal proof of copyright and ownership of said copyright.
+Once you have filled in the copyright application and registered the copyright with the Canadian Intellectual Property Office (CIPO), you receive a copyright certificate.
+The copyright certificate issued by the Canadian law is proof of your copyright and ownership of the copyright.

 In case your intellectual property is taken to federal court, having a registered Canadian copyright makes the burden of proof fall on the other party.
 They have to prove that the copyright is not yours, which is extremely hard.
 It doesn’t cost much, so why risk?